Guide to Personal Injury Claims* Q.&A.

 This Bureau is an organisation which has within its role a duty to compensate victims of road traffic accidents that were caused by drivers who either had no insurance or that could not be identified.

-Here is an information post which will give you information about this by clicking here.
+Here is an information post that will give you information about this by clicking here.

 The injured party must serve notice in writing, before the expiration of one month from the date of the cause of action, or as soon as is practicable thereafter, to the person who caused the accident outlining the nature of the wrong involved etc.